Why do I need professional portraits of my dog?

 Now It's Your Turn

-My goal is to help dog-parents celebrate and capture memories of their furry-kids that will live beyond their short lifetime.
+My goal is to help you celebrate and capture memories of your furry-kids that will live beyond their short lifetime.

 How do you want to remember your dog after her time is up?

-When you reserve a portrait session, you’ll have the peace of mind that your dog’s memories and stories will be preserved forever, you no longer have to feel the pressure and responsibility of getting the right photos; you’ll have beautiful, deeply personal, and unique artwork to adorn your home with the warmth of your dog’s smile, and you’ll give your dog a fun and memorable experience that you’ll both remember for the rest of your lives.
+When you reserve a portrait session, you’ll have the peace of mind that your dog’s memories and stories will be preserved forever; you’ll have beautiful, deeply personal, and unique artwork to adorn your home with the warmth of your dog’s smile, and you’ll give your dog a fun and memorable experience that you’ll both remember for the rest of your lives.

-As long as your dog is still around, no matter how old (4 months or 12 ½ years old!), it's not too late!
+As long as your dog is still around, no matter how old (whether she's 4 months or 12 ½ years old!), it's not too late!